Plumsail/helpdesk-docs/Online/How To/Submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector.rst

-How to submit tickets from an online form to SharePoint HelpDesk with the help of Microsoft Flow or Azure Logic Apps connector
+How to submit tickets from an online form to SharePoint help desk with the help of Microsoft Flow or Azure Logic Apps connector
 ##############################################################

 One of a simple ways to improve communication with clients or within a company is to create a custom form that can be used to send a feedback, to report a problem, to request assistance or just to get some information in general.

-In this example, we will design a form for customers for submitting messages and use Plumsail HelpDesk connector in Microsoft Flow to create a new ticket in Plumsail Helpdesk for Office 365.
+In this example, we will design a form for customers for submitting messages and use `Plumsail HelpDesk connector`_ in Microsoft Flow to create a new ticket in `Plumsail Helpdesk for Office 365`_.

 This is an example of the form that will create a ticket: